 AiFi doesn’t use facial recognition or biometric data to identify shoppers, as keypoint tracking technology is used to turn each shopper into a unique avatar.
 Below is a brief video illustrating how keypoint tracking technology works:

-Our approach combines computer vision and machine learning to infer over 8 joints (or keypoints) on a body, making our solution suited for anonymous and accurate tracking within stores.
+Our approach combines computer vision and machine learning to infer over 8 joints (or keypoints) on a body, making our solution suited for accurate tracking within stores.
 Since we do not store any biometric data, our solutions are GDPR and CCPA compliant.
 Businesses can process all data securely inside their store while learning more about customer behavior and shopping patterns.

 Autonomous stores bring convenience and efficiency to shopping experiences.
 But when executed poorly and without the right technology, these stores raise concerns about data privacy, particularly when it comes to biometric data.

 In the era of autonomous stores, biometric data privacy matters.
-From the customer experience to legal liabilities and forthcoming state legislations regarding biometric data privacy, successful autonomous stores require anonymous tracking solutions like AiFi.
+From the customer experience to legal liabilities and forthcoming state legislations regarding biometric data privacy, successful autonomous stores require advanced tracking solutions like AiFi.

 AiFi is the largest AI platform with 100% computer vision protecting the privacy of each customer.
 Request a demo to gain a firsthand look at how AiFi works.